deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    If your registry does not require authentication, omit both `--registry-login` and `--registry-password` flags.

-1. Once pushing images to the air-gapped private registry is complete, you are ready to install Deckhouse from it.
+1. Once pushing images to the air-gapped private registry is complete, you are ready to install Deckhouse from it (is available in Enterprise Edition only).
 Refer to the [Getting started](/gs/bm-private/step2.html) guide.

    To run the installer, use its image from your private registry where Deckhouse images reside, rather than from the public registry.
 In other words, your address should look something like `your.private.registry.com:5000/deckhouse/ee/install:stable` instead of `registry.deckhouse.io/deckhouse/ee/install:stable`.